-This review code was provided courtesy of Namco Bandai.
+A review code of Ni no Kuni: Wrath of the White Witch was provided courtesy of Namco Bandai.

 Ni no Kuni may just be the finest exclusive of this entire generation.
 It’s a game you will return to; willingly.
 A game which knows when to hold your hand and when to let you go.
 A game that will give back what you put in and comfortably stand the test of time.
 This isn’t graphics over gameplay, or the latter over the former, Ni no Kuni is the perfect synergy.
 It’s a shining light in an industry that has been sullied by too many generic shooters, an over reliance on sequels and games that lack soul.
 Magical, majestic, enthralling and captivating, leave this world behind and join Oliver and Drippy on a journey you’ll never forget.
 Tidy, mun!